nden/jwst/docs/getting_started/install.rst

 environment that only has Python installed and then install the `jwst` package and its dependencies into that bare environment.
-If using conda environments, first make sure you have a recent version of Anaconda or Miniconda `installed <https://docs.conda.io/en/latest/miniconda.html>`_..
+If using conda environments, first make sure you have a recent version of Anaconda or Miniconda `installed <https://docs.conda.io/en/latest/miniconda.html>`_.
 If desired, you can create multiple environments to allow for switching between different versions of the `jwst` package (e.g. a released version versus the current development version).

-In all cases, the installation is generally a 3-step process:
+In all cases, the installation is generally a 3-step process

-	1. Create a conda environment
+#.
+Create a conda environment
-	2. Activate that environment
+#.
+Activate that environment
-	3. Install the desired version of the `jwst` package into that environment
+#.
+Install the desired version of the `jwst` package into that environment

 Details are given below on how to do this for different types of installations, including tagged releases, DMS builds used in operations, and development